GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-07.md

 The `data` in the `main()` function becomes invalid after being moved to `find_pos()`, and the compiler ensures that subsequent code in `main()` cannot access this variable, thus maintaining a unique reference to the heap memory.

 You might have a small question: the parameter `v` passed to `find_pos()` is also moved, right?
 Why is it not marked in gray in the diagram?
-Let’s set this question aside for now; by the end of this lesson, you’ll have the answer.
+Let’s set this question aside for now; by the end of this article, you’ll have the answer.

 Now, let’s write some code to deepen our understanding of ownership.